The Respiratory Protection Program

 - procedures to ensure adequate air quality, quantity, and flow of breathing air for self-contained breathing apparatus (SCBA);

 - training employees in the respiratory hazards to which they are potentially exposed;

 - training employees on the proper use of respirators, including putting on and removing them, any limitations on their use, and maintenance procedures; and

 - procedures for regularly evaluating the effectiveness of the program.

 The person responsible for managing the respiratory protection program has many important duties.
-The program administrator should:
+The program manager should:

 - ensure the program is understood and followed by all affected employees;

-- ensure all employees (including new hires) receive appropriate training, fit testing, and medical evaluations as required;
+- ensure affected employees receive appropriate training, fit testing, and medical evaluations as required;

 - ensure the availability of appropriate respirators, sufficient supplies (e.g., filters, chemical cartridges, canisters, cleaning and disinfecting solutions) and spare parts;